-- However, if you ask for more time, or if we need more information that may benefit you we can take up to 14 more days If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint" (See Section 10 of this chapter for more information on complaints.)
-We will call you as soon as we make the decision. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no.
+- However, if you ask for more time, or if we need more that may benefit you we can take up to 14 more days.
+If we take extra days, we will tell you in writing.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint. "(See Section 9 of this chapter for more information on complaints.)
+We will call you as soon as we make the decision. - If our answer is no to part or all of what you requested, we will send you a detailed written explanation as to why we said no.